toolness/simple-live-screen-casting/README.md

 # TODOs

 * Refactor concurrency model to use operation queues (`NSOperationQueue`, `NSOperation`, etc); see Apple's [Concurrency Programming Guide] for more on this.
-* Add more controls to allow user to specify options at run-time that are currently hard-coded at build time.
 * Figure out how efficiently the video content is being streamed from the broadcaster to the server, and potentially improve it.
 The separate `NSURLConnection` objects we create are actually pooled using HTTP keep-alive by the underlying OS, but the size of HTTP headers compared to payload data might still make them really inefficient.
 * Add support for the streaming server to serve many different channels of video, rather than just one.